-My interest in animation began the day I watched Finding Nemo.
-More specifically, it was when I watched the extra clips on the DVD.
-I saw artists scuba diving off the coast of Australia gathering reference for the film.
+I saw artists scuba diving off the coast of Australia gathering references for the film.
 They analyzed the ocean’s color far from shore versus how green and murky it became as they approached Sydney.
 They watched the broken rays of light dance in the water and the patterns formed by the caustic effects.
 It was then up to someone called the Lighting Artist to translate these visual phenomena onto the screen.
-I researched this further and discovered it was also the Lighting Artist’s job to help establish mood and push the story along through a series of visual cues.
+I was blown away.